Docs

 Run it locally

-Local dev runs the harness on your host (so you get hot reload) but spawns every agent task in a real Docker sandbox, exactly like production.
+Local dev runs the harness on your host (so you get hot reload) but spawns every agent task in a real per-phase sandbox, exactly like production.
 This is deliberate: it's the only honest way to develop against the bot's actual execution model.

 1. Clone and install